Harry Styles Breaks Records In Just 19 Minutes With ‘Sign Of The Times’: Is He The 1D Member To Beat?

 You look pretty good down here

-But you ain’t really good
+But you ain’t really good”

 The Guardian, which described the song as an indie-pop ballad, says that “Sign of the Times” will definitely give David Bowie fans the Hunky Dory feel, the fourth album released by the music legend back in 1971.

-Harry Styles worked with songwriters Tyler Johnson, Alex Salibian, Ryan Nasci, Mitch Rowland and Jeff Bhasker for “Sign of the Times.”
-Billboard says that some of the inspiration of the One Direction member in putting it together include Bowie, Pink Floyd and Prince.
+Harry Styles worked with songwriters Tyler Johnson, Alex Salibian, Ryan Nasci, Mitch Rowland, and Jeff Bhasker for “Sign of the Times.”
+Billboard says that some of the inspiration of the One Direction member in putting it together include Bowie, Pink Floyd, and Prince.

 Styles’ fellow artists have started singing praises for the 1D star.
-Zedd, Shawn Mendes and Olly Murs are crazy for the singer upon giving “Sign of the Times” a listen while Meghan Trainor is just happy for Harry Styles now that “the world can finally hear what’s in your brain.”
+Zedd, Shawn Mendes, and Olly Murs are crazy for the singer upon giving “Sign of the Times” a listen while Meghan Trainor is just happy for Harry Styles now that “the world can finally hear what’s in your brain.”

 ITS FINALLY OUT!!!!!!
 Congratulations @harrystyles ????❤ you should be very proud.
 Glad the world can finally hear what's in your brain????????